manavsehgal/opentheme/README.md

 - Sidebar and floating menu added.
 - Split Landing page into reusable Jekyll folder structure.
 - **TODO.** Design Blog post page.

+## Customizing Semantic UI

+Following Semantic UI customizations are active in current release of OpenTheme.

+- Raised theme for Buttons

 ## When to use posts, pages, collections?